sdu-se-big-data-e24/iac/README.md

 ## Setup

 To get started, please add the group kubernetes connection yaml file into `kubectl-config` directory, with the name `group-02-kubeconfig.yaml`.
+*To use your own namespace and context, you can add your own file to `kubectl-config` with `<namespace>-kubeconfig.yaml`, and give that as the namespace to Terraform.*

 To then use the kubectl to interact with the cluster, run the following command: